 If the Intercom pairing was not released, it will try to reach the previously paired Miniserver after starting.

-If it cannot connect to the Miniserver, the Intercom will go into pairing mode after a short time, and indicate this by the corresponding LED status.
+If it cannot connect to the Miniserver, the Intercom will go into pairing mode 15 seconds after booting, and indicate this by the corresponding LED status.

 The Intercom can then be paired with a new Miniserver.